 (CNN)Zenith Irfan's father used to dream of leaving his home in Pakistan to travel around the world on a motorbike.

-Her motorcycle diaries: A Pakistani girl's boundary-breaking bike journey
+Her motorcycle diaries: Pakistani woman's boundary-breaking journey

 1 of 8